-This doesn't mean you have to put in hours every day, although most days you will.
+This doesn't mean you can't take days off or have fun, or have to put in hours every day, although most days you will.
 Some days you'll feel like having a day off.
-Instead, put in at least a few minutes every day, even on days you can't spare time or don't feel like it.
+Sometimes you'll have to because of plans or duties.
+But, if possible, put in at least a few minutes every day, even on days you can't spare time or don't feel like it.
 After those few minutes, see if you still feel like continuing.
 If you do, keep going!